Author: Ma’ikwe Schaub Ludwig

 But only a little.
 I feel like I did my time in that particular hot seat, and am enjoying a well-deserved break and a chance to develop other parts of myself that were put on hold while trying to hold it all together.

 What I left in Albuquerque was another qualified success.
 While the ecovillage never fully manifested, our work over those years spawned a dozen or so meaningful projects that are a legacy of sorts for the Southwest.
 We still love each other, but now, it isn’t “too much” because we aren’t trying to make each other fit into a box that doesn’t work.
-The block we claimed is a vibrant neighborhood, in part because we claimed it, and may yet be an exemplary example of what the Fellowship for Intentional Community calls “creating community where you are.”
+The block we claimed is a vibrant neighborhood, in part because we claimed it, and may yet be an exemplary example of what the Foundation for Intentional Community calls “creating community where you are.”
 In the sense that community means having people who see each other, care about each other, and are genuinely interested in each other’s lives, ZEV was (and is) spectacularly successful.